 Cape Scott Provincial Park is a rugged, isolated, beautiful park located at the north end of Vancouver Island.
 The park was created in 1973, the park has over 115 kilometers of incredible, remote and scenic beaches, estuaries and trails for you to enjoy.

 The park starts at Shushartie Bay in the east, then stretches westward around Cape Scott running south to San Josef Bay.
 White sand beaches dominate the park with the most impressive being Nels Bight.
 This beach is more than 2,400 metres long and is the Park’s most popular camping destinations.

-Cape Scott is also fortunate to have some excellent examples of old growth forest, including Sitka Spruce trees in excess of 3 metres in diameter, and Western Red Cedars of similar sizes.
+Cape Scott is also fortunate to have some excellent examples of old-growth forest, including Sitka Spruce trees in excess of 3 meters in diameter, and Western Red Cedars of similar sizes.

 Many giants of these trees can be found throughout the park, including on the easy hike to San Josef Bay.

 Just north of the Eric Lake campsite is a Sitka Spruce that measures more than 7 metres in circumference.
 This spruce is a popular tree for hikers to relax under and just soak in the incredible beauty of the area.

 The first time that I hiked into the Cape Scott area, it was 1971.
 It was several years before it became a park.
 It was quite a journey then, you traveled through the old homesteads where apples and cherries grew wild.
 I can still remember the wonder that I felt the first time, it was such a beautiful area that was isolated and in those days, you would be lucky to see another soul here.
 It is a place of wonder.